Lightning-AI/pytorch-lightning/README.md

 And Lightning automates the rest using the [Trainer](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html)!
 ![PT to PL](docs/source/_images/lightning_module/pt_trainer.png)

-Lightning guarantees riguously tested, correct, modern best practices for the automated parts.
+Lightning guarantees rigorously tested, correct, modern best practices for the automated parts.

 ## How flexible is it?
 As you see, you're just organizing your PyTorch code - there's no abstraction.